-Results and Analysis
+4.2 Results and Analysis

-Table 1 summarizes the performance of our multimodal learning method using our embedding-based language model with hard alignment, comparing against the performance of the vision-only baseline [35].
-The table indicates the number of demonstrations (K), the ground-truth number of parts for each object (N^) , a list of the number of parts identified using visual trajectory clustering for each demonstration (N_v) , and the fraction of videos for which the correct number of parts was identified (S_v) .
-We then present the hard (S_h) and soft (S_s) model selection rates for our method as well as for the baseline.
-Our method bests the vision-only baseline in estimating the full kinematic graph for five of the eight objects, matching its performance on the remaining three objects.
+Table 1 provides a summary that compares the performance of our multimodal learning method against that of the vision-only baseline [39], which the authors have previously compared favorably to alternative state-of-theart formulations [23].
+We limit our comparison to methods that similarly do not assume that the number of parts is known a priori and that do not require the use of fiducial markers.
+The table indicates the number of demonstrations K, the ground-truth number of parts for each object N^ , a list of the number of parts identified using visual trajectory clustering for each demonstration N_v , and the fraction of videos for which the correct number of parts was identified S_v .
+The number in parenthesis under N_v indicates the number of demonstrations for which a specific number of parts N_v was identified.
+We then present the hard S_h and soft S_s model selection rates for our method as well as for the baseline.
+The denominators listed under S_h and S_s indicate the number of parts in each demonstration.
+In the case of a single-part object, this matches the number of demonstrations K for that object.
+In the case of a multi-part object, while the denominator for S_h matches the number of demonstrations K, the denominator for S_s indicates the total number of parts (i.e., $K N^$).
+Our method bests the vision-only baseline in estimating the full kinematic graph for five of the eight object classes, matching its performance on the remaining three objects.
 Specifically, our framework yields accurate estimates of the full kinematic graphs for thirteen more demonstrations than the vision-only baseline, nine more for single-part objects and four more for multi-part objects, corresponding to a 23% absolute improvement.
 Similarly, we are able to estimate a valid sub-graph of the ground-truth kinematic graph for eighteen more demonstrations than the vision-only baseline (eleven for single-part and seven for multi-part objects), corresponding to a 19% absolute improvement.
-One notable object on which both methods have difficulty is the bicycle for which the trajectory clustering method was unable to identify the presence of the third part (the wheel) due to the sparsity of visual features on the wheels.
+One notable object on which both methods have difficulty is the bicycle for which the trajectory clustering method was unable to identify the presence of the third part (the wheel) due to the sparsity of visual features.
 Consequently, neither method estimated the full kinematic graph for any video.
-Similarly, clustering failed to identify the three parts that comprise the monitor in all the videos, however our framework was able to exploit language to estimate an accurate sub-graph for one more video.
+Similarly, clustering failed to identify the three parts comprising the monitor in all videos, however our framework exploits language to estimate an accurate sub-graph for one more video.